redact3dd/Minecraft-info-bot/README.md

 5. Open the file `.env` and write your token after the = character.
 You can get a token [here](https://discord.com/developers/applications/)
 6. Run the `node start` command again and the bot will be up and running

-If you have Docker installed on your machine, another option is to use the Dockerfile_template.
-Just rename it to "Dockerfile" and change the value of the DISCORD_TOKEN variable to your bot's token.
+If you have Docker installed on your machine, another option is to edit and use the Dockerfile.example.
+Just remove the extension and change the value of the DISCORD_TOKEN variable to your bot's token

 One you're done, build your image with `docker build . --tag Your_image_name:Your_version`